fyii200/MCF_Net/README.md

 4. Result file can be found in home directory.

 ## Examples of Images Predicted as 'Good', 'Usable' and 'Reject'
-*Images are from EyePACS, under 'sample.zip'.*
+*Images are taken from EyePACS 'sample.zip'*

 **GOOD      >      USABLE      >      REJECT**
 <p float="left">